Flurdeh/Youtube-Resources/README.md

 ## Free
 **Each website has a different license, make sure you read and understand them before using the music from the websites below.**
 -   [Bensound](https://www.bensound.com/) [©️](https://www.bensound.com/licensing) - Very popular website that many content creators have been using for their videos.
--   [ccMixter](http://ccmixter.org/)  -  [©️](http://ccmixter.org/how-to-attribute-ccmixter-tracks)  ccMixter.org offers over 30,000 original tracks that can be used freely in YouTube videos, remixes, mobile apps, games, and more.
+-   [ccMixter](http://ccmixter.org/)  -  [©️](http://ccmixter.org/how-to-attribute-ccmixter-tracks) Lots of tracks to use with a wide variety.
 -   [Free Loops](http://free-loops.com/)  -  [©️](http://free-loops.com/creative-commons-audio.php)  Free loops and audio clip.
 -   [Free Music Archive](http://freemusicarchive.org/)  -  [©️](https://creativecommons.org/)  An interactive library of high-quality, legal audio downloads directed by  [WFMU](https://wfmu.org/), the most renowned freeform radio station in America.
 -   [Freesound](https://freesound.org/)  -  [©️](https://freesound.org/help/about/)  Collaborative database of audio snippets, samples, recordings and bleeps.